UnitTestBot/UTBotJava/utbot-go/docs/DEVELOPERS_GUIDE.md

 ### Fuzzing

 Fuzzing is the first part of the test cases generation process.
 At this stage, values, that will be used to test the target functions, are generated.
 Namely, to be passed to functions as arguments in the next steps.
+Then the result of function execution is analyzed and the generation of new values continues or stops.

-### Fuzzed functions execution
+### Fuzzed function execution

 In the previous step, UTBot Go generated the values that the functions need to be tested with &mdash; now the task is to do this.
-Namely, execute the functions with the values generated for them and save the result.
+Namely, execute the functions with the values generated for them.

 Essentially, the target function, the values generated for it, and the result of its execution form a test case.
 In fact, that is why this stage ends the global process of generating test cases.

+### Getting results

+Saving results of fuzzed function execution and sending them to fuzzing for analysis.

 ### Test code generation

 Finally, the last stage: the test cases are ready, UTBot Go needs only to generate code for them.
-Nothing terrible happens here, but one need to carefully consider the features of the Go language (for example, the necessity to cast constants to the desired type, oh).
+Need to carefully consider the features of the Go language (for example, the necessity to cast constants to the desired type).

 _That's how the world (UTBot Go) works!_

 ## How to test UTBot Go

-_**TODO:**_ Gradle `runIde` task and building CLI application JAR locally.
+_**TODO:**_ Gradle `runIde` task or building CLI application JAR locally.
+To build CLI version the `build` on `utbot-cli-go` should be called.